dennispeld/patterns-dotnet/Creational/Prototype/README.md

 # Prototype

-**Prototype** is a design pattern, in which you use a preconstructed model object that we can make copies of, customize and use them, instead of creating everything frrom scratch (like Builder or Factory patterns).
+**Prototype** is a design pattern, in which you use a preconstructed model object that we can make copies of, customize and use them, instead of creating everything from scratch (like Builder or Factory patterns).

 ## Example
 First, I initialize a new book (class Book) by setting its Information and Location (both are separate classes).
 The Book class is implementing